-Monoclonal antibodies are created in a lab by cloning an antibody that has been exposed to a specific virus.
-This enables multiple antibodies that will target the virus to be produced.
-Monoclonal antibodies work in a similar way to the human immune system and could be an important intervention for people who do not have a strong natural immune response to a virus.
+Monoclonal antibodies are created in a lab and work in a similar way to the human immune system to target a specific virus.
+They have played an important role in our pandemic response, offering a treatment option to vulnerable patients who do not have a strong natural immune response to the virus.

 Adjuvanted COVID-19 vaccines